0AnonymousSite0/QA_for_CCLR/README.md

 1.3 As for anything regarding the copyright, please refer to the MIT License or contact the authors.

-# 2. Summary of supplemental materials
+# 2. Summary of supplemental materials in this repository

 The table below shows all supplemental materials.
 All sheets in Tables S1, S2, S3, and S4 are arranged in the order shown in this table.